 George Michael – Outside

 In 1998 George Michael was arrested for soliciting an undercover cop in a public restroom.
 Instead of hiding in shame, he came back with a song about outdoor sex and a video full of funny references to what happened.
-A total masterclass on how to turn humiliation into humor.
+A total masterclass on how to turn humiliation into humour.

 Britney Spears – Toxic